pankajkarman/extpar/test/testsuite/README.md

   3. Copy the Extpar executables to the /bin folder: cp ../../bin/* bin

   4. If you want to run on a new machine, make a run script called run_extpar_machinename.sh and put       it in the /bin folder with the executables.
-The file bin/run_extpar_daint.sh can be used as an       template.

-  5. To run the testsuite, either make a submit script that calls the testsuite (like the submit.daint.sh script) or call the testsuite directly from the command line:
+  5. To run the testsuite, either make a submit script that calls the testsuite (like the submit.tsa.sh script) or call the testsuite directly from the command line:
       ./src/testsuite.py -v 1 --exe=your_run_script -o testsuite.out
       This will generate a testsuite.out file which contains the results of the testsuite.
       More information about the testsuite can be found in the src/doc folder.